Updated: May 12, 2026

 Important Strategy for Families

 family reunification with Portuguese Nationality LawThe rules for obtaining Portuguese citizenship for children born in Portugal are also tightening.
-Under the proposed Portugal citizenship requirements changes, a child born in Portugal would only receive citizenship at birth if at least one parent has resided in the country for five years before they were born.
+Under the proposed changes to Portugal citizenship requirements, a child born in Portugal would only receive citizenship at birth if at least one parent has resided in the country for 5 years before the child’s birth.
 Currently, a child gets citizenship if a parent has lived in Portugal for one year.

 Families should coordinate their residency applications to ensure everyone hits the “application date” clock simultaneously.
 Families can also move to Portugal if they have a family member already living in the country, under the Portugal D6 Visa for Family reunification.